Nnrudrapatna35/nba-social-power-project/data/README.md

-# data
+# Data

 The dimensions of the original dataset (`nba_social_power`) were 100 observations and 63 variables.
-However, we are using a reduced version of the full dataset (`nba_social_power_mod`) for analysis, which only includes 95 observations and 15 variables.
+However, we are using a reduced version of the full dataset (`nba_social_power_mod`) for analysis, which only includes 95 observations and 17 variables.
 The number of observations decreased because we decided to remove players who did not have Twitter handles.

-Below is the data dictionary describing the 15 variables we have decided to use in our analysis.
+Below is the data dictionary describing the 17 variables we have decided to use in our analysis.

 Data Dictionary: